5 Science-Backed Benefits of Reducing Salt and Sugar (WHO Guide)

 What is the outcome when you limit them?

-When you eat healthier foods with less processing and fill up on whole grains, fruits, lean meats and good fats, your body gets fuel it can use regularly.
+When you eat healthier foods with less processing and fill up on whole grains, fruits, lean meats and good fats, your body gets fuel.
 Therefore, you’re better able to handle your emotions, pay attention and avoid the highs and lows of refined sugar and salty foods.

 4. May Help to Reduce Few Chronic Illness: